txcwalker/txcwalker.github.io/content/posts/yelp/YelpSearchScore.md

 This started by using the Yelp API and accessing as much data as possible.
 The API has daily call limit (about 10 max calls) and a call limit of about 2000 observations per call.
 So after gathering data over several weeks, the dataset was defined.
 After cleaning close to 100,000 total observations from over 50 major metropolitan areas around the United States.
 This is a small percentage of the total observations that Yelp has but it is big enough to run an analysis on, develop a model, and evaluate the results to form a few conclusions on the overall validity of both search algorithms.

 When accessing data from the Yelp API, there are plenty of variables that can be selected to accompany each observation.
 For the purposes of this discussion, there are two: Number of Reviews and Rating.
-With just these two variables, we should be able to understand the current Yelp algorithm and create a close replica of it as long as the current search algorithm is relatively unbiased.
+With just these two variables, we should be able to understand the current Yelp algorithm and create a simple approximation of it as long as the current search algorithm is relatively unbiased.

 Let’s start with creating a version of Yelp's search algorithm.
 It should show the user the best restaurants near them in an objective, unbiased order.
 The metric should rate the restaurant’s quality and have some verification component.
 The two variables mentioned earlier (Reviews and Rating) are a perfect and concise way to accomplish this task.
 The Rating is the measure of quality (on a scale of 1-5, where 5 is best) and the Number of Reviews is an easy way to verify the rating; the more reviews a place has, the more accurate the rating.